cyber-sushi/makima/README.md

 Remember that keys like Ctrl and Alt have names like `KEY_LEFTCTRL`, `KEY_LEFTALT` etc. Just using `KEY_CTRL` and `KEY_ALT` will throw a parsing error because the key code does not exist.

 #### Modifiers and custom modifiers
-You can use as many modifiers as you want when declaring a binding, but the last one _has_ to be a non-modifier key.\
+You can use as many modifiers as you want when declaring a binding, but the last key _has_ to be a non-modifier key.\
-You can use a non-modifier key (e.g. `KEY_A`) as a modifier, which will automatically change the behavior of that key: on key-down, it will only act as a modifier without emitting a `KEY` event, on key-up it will emit its own event.
-If some other key is pressed between key-down and key-up, the fake modifier key won't emit its own event on key-up.\
+Additionally, you can set a non-modifier key (e.g. `KEY_A`) in place of a modifier, which will automatically change the behavior of that key: when used in combination with other keys, it will only act as a modifier, but when used alone, it will retain its default functionality, although the input event will be dispatched on key-up instead of key-down.
 If you want a non-modifier key to act as a modifier without remapping it for that device (e.g. you need it as a modifier when used in combination with another device), you can add it to the `CUSTOM_MODIFIERS` setting.
 Refer to the `[settings]` section for more info.

 #### Modifiers across multiple devices